Departure Dates for 2025 and 2026

 What's Excluded?

-- Any services in Kathmandu.
+- Any services in Kathmandu

-- International Airfare/Airport tax.
+- International Airfare/Airport Tax.

 - Alcoholic, hot and cold drinks, hot water, hot and cold showers.

-- Personal expenses such as laundry, telephone calls, sweets, snacks, beverages and bar bills, camera battery charging.
+- Personal expenses include laundry, telephone calls, sweets, snacks, beverages, bar bills, and camera battery charging.

 - Travel Insurance (Essential – Should include emergency evacuation coverage while trekking up to 5500+ meters).